Sing a Bit of Harmony: Production

 Sing a Bit of Harmony was announced by Funimation, as a co-production with J.C.Staff, on September 10, 2020.
-The film is directed by Yasuhiro Yoshiura.
+The film was directed by Yasuhiro Yoshiura.
 Yoshiura and Ichirō Ōkouchi co-wrote the script, Kanna Kii drew the original character designs, Shuichi Shimamura designed the characters for animation and is also the chief supervising animator, and Hidekazu Shimamura served as supervising animator.
 Ryo Takahashi composed the music and Yohei Matsui wrote the songs.
 On April 6, 2021, Funimation posted a trailer for the film.

 Release

 Sing a Bit of Harmony premiered in Japan on October 29, 2021.
 The film had its international premiere on October 2, 2021, at the Scotland Loves Animation film festival, held at the Glasgow Film Theatre.
-Funimation will screen the film, in both subbed and dubbed formats, in the United States and Canada on January 23, 25 and 26; in Australia and New Zealand starting on January 27; in the United Kingdom and Ireland starting on January 28.
+Funimation screened the film, in both subbed and dubbed formats, in the United States and Canada on January 23, 25, and 26; in Australia and New Zealand starting on January 27; in the United Kingdom and Ireland starting on January 28.